 Through the City of Hialeah Scholarship Board, Inc., FNU will offer scholarships for students engaged in City of Hialeah youth programming.
+Specific programs are not eligible for the scholarship.
+These programs are: MSN, Respiratory Therapy, and Physical Therapist Assistant.

 - 1. Be a City of Hialeah resident who is a Junior or Senior in high school

 - 2. Have a 2.5 GPA or greater

 - 3. Be between 17 19 years old